macSro/macSro/README.md

 <h3>🟢 Native Android</h3>

-* <a href="https://github.com/macSro/Football-Tracker">Football Tracker</a> - A mobile app for Football fans with features such as score monitoring, article browsing, following favorite teams, etc. Created as a group project.
+* <a href="https://github.com/macSro/FootballMania">FootballMania</a> - A mobile app for football fans with features such as score monitoring, article browsing, following favorite teams, etc. Created as a group project.
 Implemented with Java, PostgreSQL, and Apache Tomcat.

 <h3>🟠 Java</h3>